 Broadly, we may synthesize these findings to recommend areas of attention for habitat managers.
 Most importantly, the data we present here show that while habitat recovers in terms of plant functional groups, it does not recover the same species compositional abundance in above-ground vegetation or surface seed banks.
-Thus, passive recovery may be insufficient for species with a primarily clonal reproductive strategy, especially when non-native species with competitive reproductive advantage of both seed and clonal strategies are present.
+Thus, passive recovery may be insufficient for native species with a primarily clonal reproductive strategy, especially when non-native species with competitive reproductive advantage of both seed and clonal strategies are present.
 Whether the non-native species provide the same ecosystem functions such as leaf litter quality for primary productivity, sediment trapping, wave attenuation, etc., remains to be tested (e.g., Waller et al., 2020).
 Without knowing effects of these changes on habitat quality, best recommendations would be to prevent extensive grazing and grubbing.

-Two periods (1, 10 years) of recovery, each in different estuaries leaves a lot of uncertainty, as does only collecting seed/vegetation data for one year.
-A major challenge is replication of restoration conditions, which should be addressed in restoration design and habitat management.

-In the event of habitat disturbance, surface seed banks are not a reliable source of abundant native seed species to out-compete non-native species.
-Best recommendations would be to place a high priority on actively restoring desired species as soon as possible.

-Local or regional dispersal limitations cannot rescue native populations if local seed or clonal competitive pressure from non-native species is greater.
+Our conclusions must be couched within the limitations of two periods of recovery (1 year, 10 years), each in different estuaries, as well as only one year of seed/vegetation data collection.
+A major challenge to understanding restoration outcomes is replication of restoration conditions, which should be addressed in restoration design and habitat management.
+Despite these data limitations, we found evidence suggesting surface seed banks are not a reliable source of abundant native seed species to out-compete non-native species.
+Propagule dispersal and recruitment limitations cannot rescue native populations if local seed or clonal competitive pressure from non-native species is greater.
 That is, this trend of both native species loss and increasing non-native cover is exacerbated by each species’ competitive dispersal and recruitment strategies.

-Extrapolate implications for other systems with other press disturbance types, such anthropogenic stressors (e.g., general wetland/riparian invasion).
-Contrast to ecosystems that experience regular pulse disturbance, keeping ecosystem in a relatively ‘young’ state (Odum, 1969).

-In instances where disturbance has resulted in extensive estuarine habitat loss, there exists the opportunity to intentionally restore diverse native species palettes, which can remedy known trends of biodiversity loss (Lane et al., in preparation).
+Our best recommendations would be to place a high priority on actively restoring desired tidal marsh species through transplanting, and protecting remnant habitat and new transplants with exclosures to prevent further overgrazing.
+In instances where disturbance has resulted in extensive estuarine habitat loss, there exists the opportunity to intentionally restore diverse native species palettes, which can remedy trends of biodiversity loss (Lane et al., in preparation).
 Moreover, this offers a chance to enact reconciliation partnerships with local First Nations to use culturally important species, and potentially restore traditional land management practices (e.g., Turner, 2014).

 Literature Cited